Bermuda Cruise Port Guide, Things to Do, Shore Excursions

 • Visitors are not allowed to drive in Bermuda, therefore there are no car rentals on the island.

 • Scooters are popular amongst visitors and rental places are available all around.
 Honestly, I do not recommend doing it especially if it’s your first time in Bermuda.
 If you are planning to explore on your own, please make sure to get yourself familiarized with the Bermuda traffic system and behaviors.
 Bermuda roads are narrow and winding so always wear a helmet and bear in mind that riding a scooter in a foreign country might be a little risky.
-Also, keep in mind that Bermuda is British Overseas Territory, and people drive on the left side of the road.
+Also, keep in mind that Bermuda is a British Overseas Territory, and people drive on the left side of the road.

 • The official currency in Bermuda is the Bermudian Dollar (BMD; symbol $) and 1 USD equals 1 BMD.
 US dollars are widely accepted on the island, however, make sure you get the change in dollars as cruise lines do not offer exchange service for Bermuda currency.

 • Bermuda has a mild, semitropical climate with little rainfall during the year.
-For helpful packing tips for your cruise to Bermuda, check out my article What to Pack for a Cruise – Top 50 Cruise Essentials

 • L.F.
 Wade International Airport is Bermuda’s only international airport and is located 34 km/21 miles (a 55-minute drive) from the Royal Naval Dockyard cruise terminal.